ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Authorization Server (AS)
 : Manages the requested delegations for the RO.
-    The AS issues tokens and directly delegated information to the client instance.
+    The AS issues tokens and directly delegated information to an instance of the client.
     The AS is defined by its grant endpoint, a single URL that accepts a POST request with a JSON payload.
 The AS could also have other endpoints, including interaction endpoints and user code endpoints, and these are introduced to the RC as needed during the delegation process.

 Client
-: Requests tokens from the AS and uses tokens at the RS.
+: Requests tokens and directly delegated information from the AS, and uses tokens at the RS.
+    For some kinds of client software, there could be many instances of a single piece of client software.
+This specification differentiates between a specific instance (the client instance) and the software running the instance (the client software).
     A client instance is identified by its unique key, which can be known to the AS prior to the first request or introduced to the AS as part of the protocol.
 The AS determines which policies apply to a given client instance, including what it can request and on whose behalf.
-For some kinds of client software, there could be many instances of a single piece of client software, and this specification differentiates between a specific instance, the client instance, and the software running the instance, the client software.

 Resource Server (RS, aka "API")
 : Accepts tokens from the client instance issued by the AS and serves delegated resources